vignesh4903/HTML-Projects/README.md

-Learned Few basic concepts of HTML and implemented the learned cocnepts in projects.
+Learned a few basic concepts of HTML and implemented them in projects.

-f you find any bugs, have suggestions for improvements, or want to add more features to the projects, we welcome your contributions!
-Simply fork this repository, make your changes, and submit a pull request.
+If any bugs are found, suggestions for improvements arise, or more features are desired for the projects, contributions are warmly welcomed!
+Simply fork this repository, make changes, and submit a pull request.